 First things first – the cake part of these cupcakes is phenomenal.
 It’s often times hard to find a cupcake recipe that not only domes perfectly when baked, but is also moist and tender inside (not dry and crumbly).
 These are all of that and more; they totally melt in your mouth.

 To enhance the flavor and the moist texture, a dollop of chocolate ganache is placed on top of the cupcake batter before they are baked.
 It’s an optional step and you can make the cupcakes with out it, but I highly, highly recommend it (obviously, ha!).

-Oh, that frosting.
+And oh my, the frosting.
 It’s almost beyond words.
 Satiny smooth, buttery, just sweet enough and oh-so-chocolatey.
 I could (and did!) eat it with a spoon.
 Piled high on those cupcakes, it’s the perfect frosting-to-cupcake ratio for me.
-I just can’t get enough frosting.
-(Of course, if you like less frosting, you can use less and you’ll have some leftover.)
+I do the whole “go big or go home” when it comes to frosting on cupcakes; no wimpy swirls here, only big, billowy mountains of chocolate frosting.

 These cupcakes are a chocolate-lover’s dream!